My dog McCoy lived to be 16 years and one month old. I got him as a four month old puppy. He was an Australian Shepherd.

 McCoy did not have perfect health all the time.
 He had entropion in both eyes, one worse than the other which means that his lower eyelid turned slightly into his eye so that it was continually scratching his eyeball.
 This caused it to water off and on.
 The vet and I decided it was not severe enough to warrant surgery, so we left it.

 He also had a mild hip displaysia in his right leg and a luxating patella (kneecap moves out of position.
 This was not diagnosed until he was 15 though).
-I believe these things happened because of McCoy being too active during puppyhood, which ultimately was my fault, not the fault of the breeder.
-He just wanted to move.
+I believe these things happened because of McCoy being too active during puppy-hood, and being neutered too early, which ultimately was my fault, not the fault of the breeder.
+He just wanted to move and do stuff!
 Fortunately these things did nothing to prevent him from being active later in life.

 Having raised, trained and lived with several Australian Shepherds and other breeds of dogs, and experienced many client’s dogs of other breeds, I can say one thing for certain,